 If you’re in a work environment where people use email to change what you should be doing for the next few hours, then you’re in a different situation; do what you can to change this practice, though.
 It’s hard to focus on any given task when you know there really might be a message in your Inbox that would change what you ought to be working on.
 The psychic RAM being taken up by this fear and uncertainty has serious negative effects on collective productivity; everyone watches their Inbox and has to read redundant or unnecessary messages to make sure that there wasn’t a priority change in those messages, and all that watching, waiting, and reading comes at the cost of the work that actually needs to be done.

-Checking Email is Different from Processing Email
+Checking Email Is Different Than Processing Email

 What’s the difference?
 It all boils down to “beginning with the end in mind.”
-When you check email in the way that most people check email, you’re inviting yourself to jump on The Infinite Loop of Technological Distractions: a message in your Inbox causes you to go to that website, that website sends you to another, you want to check in on Twitter, until you’ve finally forgotten why you’re where you are in the first place.
+When you check email in the way that most people check email, you’re inviting yourself to jump on The Infinite Loop of Technological Distractions: a message in your Inbox causes you to go to a website, that website sends you to another, you want to check in on Twitter, and on you go, until you’ve finally forgotten why you’re where you are in the first place.
 When you finally get your wits about you, you return to your Inbox – probably to find more stuff in there, and the cycle begins anew.

 Note that when you check email in the way that I described before this section, you’re less likely to start The Loop.
 You’re looking for a specific message that answers a specific question for a specific purpose.
 If that message is not there, then you can get back to whatever you were doing.
 If it is, then it allows you to move that project along.